Aggravated Battery Criminal Defense Attorney to Fight your Fort Lauderdale charge

 If you’re facing an aggravated battery charge - you’ve come to the right place.
 Rossen Law Firm has extensive experience with the intricacies of the law and provides a compassionate and expert defense to aggravated battery charges.

 While these situations can feel isolating, many others have been where you are, and Adam and his team have successfully helped them come out to the other side.

 Give our office a call if you’re facing aggravated battery charges.
 We’ll listen to your story, discuss the best course of action for you and see what resources may help you.
 One mistake shouldn’t have the power to ruin your life - and we’ll fight to make sure it doesn’t.

-Aggravated Battery Defenses
+Aggravated Battery Defenses in Florida

 Self-Defense: Self-defense is a type of affirmative defense used to mitigate or avoid legal consequences of an otherwise unlawful use of force.
 A self-defense claim recognizes the commission of a violent act, but excuses the act on the grounds that it was reasonably necessary to prevent imminent death or great bodily harm to themselves.
 When a person is legally present and fearful of their life, Florida’s “Stand Your Ground” law provides legal immunity to those who use deadly force to defend themselves.

 Defendant Did Not Have a Deadly Weapon:.
 For a conviction, it must be proven that the defendant had used a deadly weapon or intended to commit a felony.
 A weapon used or threatened to be used in a way that is expected to result in death or great bodily harm is considered a “deadly weapon.”
 It can be argued that an instrument used during the incident is not a deadly weapon within the scope of the statute.